WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 Click the button below to go to the Google API Console to create credentials.

-Google has been redesigned, so the interface differs from the tutorial below.
+Google has been updated, and the interface differs from the tutorial below.
 Find the location shown in the image below to create it.
 If you really can't figure it out, contact Naiba for help.

-First-time access requires agreeing to the terms of service.
+The first visit requires agreeing to the Terms of Service.

 Select Gmail API, User Data, then click Next.